MicrosoftDocs/azure-docs/articles/azure-vmware/concepts-identity.md

 > The VMware NSX-T Data Center **System** > **Identity Firewall AD** configuration option isn't supported by the NSX-T Data Center custom role.
 The recommendation is to assign the **Security Operator** role to the user with the custom role to allow managing the Identity Firewall (IDFW) feature for that user.

 > [!NOTE]
 > The VMware NSX-T Data Center Traceflow feature isn't supported by the VMware NSX-T Data Center custom role.
-The recommendation is to assign the **Auditor** role to the user along with above custom role to enable Traceflow feature for that user.
+The recommendation is to assign the **Auditor** role to the user along with the custom role to enable Traceflow feature for that user.

 > [!NOTE]
 > VMware vRealize Automation (vRA) integration with the NSX-T Data Center component of the Azure VMware Solution requires the “auditor” role to be added to the user with the NSX-T Manager cloudadmin role.